 Oral hygiene is an extremely important thing in a pet’s general health as it could significantly affect it.
 We all brush our teeth daily, if not twice but at least once.
 Yet we have to see a good dentist if not twice but at least once in a year.
 It is strange that we don’t think about our pet’s oral health in the same way.

-Different types of tartar and plaques build up on time over time, which leads to creating an environment that will harbor millions of bacteria and germs that are regularly injected into the blood circulation through the tiny capillaries in the gums.
+Different types of tartar and plaques build up on time over time, which leads to creating an environment that will harbour millions of bacteria and germs that are regularly injected into the blood circulation through the tiny capillaries in the gums.
 The tartar and plaques also cause gum downfall and eventually damage the tooth ligament in the gum which is responsible for supporting and holding all the teeth so firmly in the jaws.

 Sometimes the affected tooth can get infected, roots get decayed and bacteria finds its way to the tissue underneath and cause an abscess which could evidently perceive itself with an opening under the eyes and discharge.
 With pus finding its way out and you notice it only when it actually opens out on your pet’s cheek and your vet will tell you it’s a dental abscess that requires immediate medical and surgical treatment.